sanjotbains/fastener_id/README.md

 - Outlined initial approach for fastener identification.
 - Researched background pattern usage for dimension estimation.
+- Experimenting with FFTs on images of threaded fasteners on various backgrounds.

 ## In Progress

-- Experimenting with FFTs on images of threaded fasteners on various backgrounds.
 - Testing preprocessing filters (e.g., Laplacian) to enhance thread visibility.
 - Aligning fastener images for consistent analysis.
+- Using ruled graph paper for calibration (OpenCV).

 ## Future